-Serving Anne Arundel, Baltimore, Baltimore City, Howard, Montgomery, Prince George's Counties in Maryland
+Serving Anne Arundel, Baltimore, Baltimore City, Frederick, Howard, Montgomery, Prince George's Counties in Maryland

 Communication Apptitude’s owners first came to the SBTDC in April 2013 for business plan training.
 Additional needs including some special business needs surfaced and were addressed in subsequent business counseling sessions.